Diocese of Agra (Church of North India)

 Diocese of Agra is an Anglican diocese under the Church of North India.
 Diocese of Agra, within the Church of North India, was constituted by the decision of the Synod Executive of the Church of North India.
 The new Diocese thus formed comprising the western part of Uttar Pradesh was named the Diocese of Agra.
 The Diocese's constitution was accepted and adopted by Minutes 76/6 at the first ordinary meeting of the Diocesan Council of the Diocese of Agra which held its session in St. John's College, Agra Hall, on 9 April 1976.

-The current bishop is Prem Prakash Habil.
+The current bishop is Bijay Kumar Nayak.

 The Constitution

 The Constitution of the Diocese of Agra was accepted and adopted by minutes 76/6 at the first ordinary meeting of the Diocesan Council of the Diocese of Agra which held its sessions in St. John's College, Agra on 9 April 1976 and as subsequently amended up to the Sixteenth Diocesan Council held on 2–5 October 2006 at St. Paul's College, Agra.